-Do you want to seek readmission or reenrolment at a study programme?
+Do you want to apply for readmission or reenrolment to a study programme?

-If you have formerly been enrolled in a study programme and you want to continue the same programme, please note that there are specific procedures and deadlines for applying, depending on how much of the programme you have completed.
+If you have formerly been enrolled in a study programme and you want to get reenroled or readmitted to the same programme, there are specific procedures and deadlines for applying, depending on how much of the programme you have completed.

-Please note, you cannot apply for re-admission at a study programme if there is less than 5 months between your withdrawal date and the new study start date.
+It is important for you to know that you cannot apply for re-admission at a study programme if there are less than 5 months between your withdrawal date and the new study start date.

 Readmission

-You must apply for readmission, if you wish to enroll at the same study programme before having passed the 1st year (2 semesters).
+You must apply for readmission, if you wish to enroll in a study programme where you have not passed the 1st year (2 semesters).

 Apply for readmission through optagelse.dk.
-Please note the deadline for applying is 15 March at 12.00 noon.
+Deadline for applying is 15 March at 12.00 noon.

 Reenrolment

-If you have withdrawn yourself from the study programme after having passed the 1st year (2 semesters) and you wish to re-enrol in the study programme at the same educational institution, you must apply for reenrolment.
+If you have withdrawn from a study programme after having passed at least the 1st year (2 semesters) and you wish to re-enrol in the study programme at the same educational institution, you must apply for reenrolment.

 If you have any questions about the application process you can write to studieservice.optag@via.dk or contact Student Services at campus for help.

-In order to guarantee that we can process your application in due time, you must apply no later than 2 months before you want to begin the study programme.
+To guarantee that we are able to process your application in due time, you must apply no later than 2 months before the study programme starts.
 If you are not able to meet the deadline, please contact Student Services to apply for dispensation from the time limit.

 You must have improved your ability to complete the programme considerably

-If your former enrolment was terminated by the educational institution, your ability to complete the programme must have improved considerably.
-The study programme will decide whether or not your abilities have improved sufficiently, based on the information and documentation that you provide.
+If your former enrolment was terminated by the educational institution, you must prove/document that your ability to complete the programme has improved considerably.
+The study programme will decide if they find that your abilities have improved sufficiently, based on the information and documentation that have provided.

 This assessment will only take place if your enrolment was (or could have been) terminated due to one or more of the following: